FISAPI/Microservices_FISA4/README.md

 /!\ The payment is not real, it is a mock payment.
 The payment service will always return a success after checking the card number given using the Luhn algorithm.<br>
 /!\ Selling air is not a real business, it is just a mock example.
 It may even be illegal depending and where you are.<br>

+## How to use
+You can either open your browser and go to localhost:8080 or use postman with the collection given at the root of the project.

 ## External ressources
 https://docs.spring.io/spring-cloud-config/docs/current/reference/html/<br>
 https://www.baeldung.com/spring-cloud-configuration<br>